mikwaldo/MHString2JSON/README.md

 # String2JSON
-A program to convert Marvel heroes .string files to json files and convert them back to .string files
+A program to convert Marvel Heroes .string files to json files and convert them back to .string files

 Marvel Heroes stores all of the in-game text in .string files